feilipu/yaz180/construction_notes.md

 ## PCB Version 2.3 (2019)

-All of the above errata have been incorporated, and issue #4 has also been incorporated.
+All of the above errata have been incorporated, and resolution of issue #4 has also been incorporated.
 Files for this version have been released in this repository.